A more privacy-friendly blog

 Fowl Language Comics: Day Planner or the real reason why I didn't code a new comment system.

 I still think this is a great idea.
-But I didn’t feel like developing and maintaining a new comment system.
-There are several self-hosted alternatives, notably Isso and Commento.
+But I did not feel like developing and maintaining a new comment system.
+Several self-hosted alternatives exist, notably Isso and Commento.
 Isso is a bit more featureful, with notably an imperfect import from Disqus.
-Both are struggling with maintenance and are trying to become sustainable with a paid hosted version.2 Commento is more privacy-friendly as it doesn’t use cookies at all.
+Both struggle with maintenance and try to become sustainable with a paid hosted version.2 Commento is more privacy-friendly as it does not use cookies at all.
 However, cookies from Isso are not essential and can be filtered with nginx:

 proxy_hide_header Set-Cookie;